 Displayed in the horizontal axis is the evolution percentage which in every case has been associated with the intelligence quotient (IQ) variables, M or F, in the generation of the variables R° and * M1P1°, which are the only ones that are affected by these changes in the parameters of evolution (°).

-STATISTICAL ANALYSIS COMMENTS
+STATISTICAL STUDY COMMENTS

 1. General statistical significance

-Considering that internal evolution parameters ( ° ) will affect the objective function R and variable *M1F1 of the sample's previous rearrangement, the effect on the correlations of changes in these parameters would allow us to see changes in the goodness-of-fit of the Global Model's specifications.
+Considering that internal evolution parameters ( ° ) will affect the objective function °R and variable *M1F1° of the sample's previous rearrangement, the effect on the correlations of changes in these parameters would allow us to see changes in the goodness-of-fit of the Global Model's specifications.

-3. Significant figures of this particular graph of the statistical analysis.
+3. Significant comments on this particular graph

 The dependent variable is X3 of the children with the hypothesis of sexual selection.